 Here you see my nails naked in the before picture and then after a manicure á la Helena!

 Make your nails grow strong and get long and healthy nails:

-This tip is the only one I can think of that has made me get long and healthy nails, and that is nail oil!
+This tip is the only thing I can think of that has made me get long, healthy & beautiful nails, and that is nail oil!
 I never lubricated the cuticles before, then I started doing nail extensions and then there was so much nagging about nail oil as fragile nails can make the nail extension come off more easily - which it did on me kind of all the time.

 Then I got into the routine of nail oil and when I then stopped with extension (which was over 2 years ago) I continued to lubricate the cuticles and since then my nails have been so much better!